 Included in your cruise ticket

 Do you want to travel back in time and experience the Golden Era of Sea Travel?
-Princess Cruises offers you this lovely opportunity in their dining rooms.
-Michelangelo, Botticelli and Da Vinci, apart from being the Masters of the Arts, are the three main dining rooms aboard the Princess Cruises ships.
+Princess Cruises offer you this lovely opportunity in their dining rooms for dinner.

-Whether you choose traditional or anytime dining depends on whether you want to eat at a certain time each day, or opt for more flexibility.
+Whether you choose traditional or anytime dining depends on whether you want to eat at a certain time, or opt for more flexibility.

-The traditional dining option allows you to dine at the same time each day and enjoy the same table guests and waiters throughout your voyage.
+The traditional dining option allows you to dine at the same time, and enjoy the same table guests and waiters throughout your voyage.

-You’ll be dining in the Botticelli Dining Room each night if you choose this option, at a table dedicated for you throughout the cruise.
+You’ll be dining at a table dedicated to you throughout the cruise.
 You’ll be enjoying the best cuisine and receive excellent service from the same waiter every evening!

 You may feel limited by this option, but the waiters really do get to know you and call you by you name, and you’ll be seeing the same guests over and over again.
 This is a great option if you want to make friends.
 My particular cruise had 3000 guests onboard, so it was nice to see some familiar faces with this dining option!